ylab-hi/ScanNeo2/README.md

 ## Contact

-If you have any issues or queries about ScanNeo2, please [raise an issue on GitHub](https://github.com/ylab-hi/ScanNeo2/issues/new) or contact us at [richard.schaefer@northwestern.edu](mailto:richard.schaefer@northwestern.edu).
+If you have any issues or queries about ScanNeo2, please [raise an issue on GitHub](https://github.com/ylab-hi/ScanNeo2/issues/new).